I3A-NavSys/navsim/doc/install.md

 sudo apt install python3.10-venv
 ```

-In Windows, for example, you may download and install Python 3.10.11 from the [official site](https://www.python.org/ftp/python/3.10.11/python-3.10.11-amd64.exe).
+In Windows, you may download and install Python 3.10.11 from the [official site](https://www.python.org/ftp/python/3.10.11/python-3.10.11-amd64.exe).